Skip to main content

 7 things you can’t keep in a self-storage unit

-1. High value items need specialist facilities
+1. Very valuable items need specialist storage facilities

 2. You can’t keep food in a storage unit